blackdwarf/blackdwarf.github.io/_posts/2015-06-22-introducing-myself.md

 Tolkien, of course silly.

 ## Why Blues?
 'Cause I'm awfully sad person.
+And I like the blues.